Diagnostic Medical Sonography

 What is the process for applying to the program?

-• Refer to the Sonography Program Checklist
+• Refer to the Applicant Checklist that is linked from the program website.

 How do I apply for the Diagnostic Medical Sonography program?